pprados/cythonpackage/README.md

 when we build a distribution.

 # Introduction
-- Cython can compile a module but not a package
+- Cython can compile a module but not a package ( a collection of modules )
 - Sometime, you want to publish an optimized version of your python package/module.
 - Sometime, you don't want to publish the source code.
 You can use [PyArmor](https://pyarmor.readthedocs.io/en/latest/),